![]() |

 - That all teaching is based on building on what your child already knows, can do and can understand.

-- That different ways of teaching are in place so that your child is fully involved in learning in class, for examples more practical learning.
+- That different ways of teaching are in place so that your child is fully involved in learning in class, for example more practical learning.

-There may be occasions when it is felt that some additional small group or one to one work is required.
-This group, often called an Intervention group, may be run in the classroom or outside.
-It will be led by a teacher or most often a Teaching Assistant who has had training to lead such groups.
+There may be occasions when it is felt that some additional small group or one-to-one work is required.
 For your child this means he / she will engage in group sessions with specific targets to help him/her to make more progress.
-This type of support is available for any child who has specific gaps in their understanding of a subject / area of learning.
+This is planned by the class teacher with support from the SENCo and usually delivered by a teaching assistant.

 It may be that some of these children are identified as needing some extra specialist support in school from a professional outside the school.
 This may be from: